rachelmdaniel/SP25_DS5111_rmd9ev/ERD.md

 * Use Cases:
     - Picking stocks that gain the most on average or have the largest total gain.
-    - Picking stocks that constantly gain the most or experience the smallest increases, but appear often so they might be the most stable
+    - Picking stocks that constantly gain the most or experience the smallest increases, but appear often so they might be the most stable.
-    - Percent of stocks that are correlated with overall market to understand if it is helpful to choose stocks that are correlated with it
+    - Percent of stocks that are correlated with overall market to understand if it is helpful to choose stocks that are correlated with it.
     - Look at the distribution of prices to identify stocks that commonly perform well.